GKiarie/alx-low_level_programming/0x03-debugging/README.md

 ##1.
 Like, comment, subscribe
 Comment out (don’t delete it!) the part of the code that is causing the output to go into an infinite loop

+##2.0>972?
+Program that prints the largets of 3 integers.